-+ UPN
+• UPN

-Select this option to request a PassTicket from DCAS by deriving the mainframe user name from the User Principal Name (UPN) of the user.
-The UPN is typically available from a smart card or client certificate, and is a standard attribute in Active Directory servers.
+Select this option to derive the user's name on the host system from the user's User Principal Name (UPN).
+The UPN is typically available from a smart card or client certificate and is a standard attribute in Active Directory servers.

-A UPN is formatted as an internet-style email address, such as userid@domain.com, and Management and Security Server derives the mainframe user name as the short name preceding the '@' symbol.
+A UPN is formatted as an internet-style email address, such as userid@domain.com, and MSS derives the user name as the short name preceding the @ symbol.